- 356 views

 The Laugavegur Trail starts in the south west of Iceland near the hot spring hot spot of Landmannalaugar and proceeds further south toward the glacial area of Porsmork.
 The 49-mile trail is usually completed in two to four days with a variety of stops along the way.
 Some of the stops include overnight stays at the beautiful Emstur and Alftavatn Mountain Huts.
 Though the huts provide shelter for the night, it would be smart to bring a tent incase the huts are occupied.
-Reservations need to be made to sleep in any of the huts along the Laugavegur trail and each costs around $40 a night.
-Camping in designated spots outside of the huts is also available and costs around $10 per night and requires a reservation to be made.
+Reservations need to be made to sleep in any of the huts along the Laugavegur trail.
+Camping in designated spots outside of the huts is also available and requires a reservation to be made.
 However, to dodge the cost of reserving a place to sleep, if you have your own tent readily available there are plenty of off the path spots to set up camp for the night.
 The views from the comfort and privacy of your own tent will take you away from the luxury of sleeping in a hut and will fill you with a sense of pride.

 - Waterproof Tent